brendanlooker/bq-alerting/README.md

 # bq-alerting

 Using BigQuery Information Schema to identify long running BQ queries and queries with a large queue time.

-Log 'Incidents' in BigQuery
+Log 'Incidents' in a BigQuery table

-Use a Cloud Function to generate a log file that can then be used to trigger an Alert to notify support.
+Trigger a Cloud Function to generate a log file that can then be used to trigger an Alert to notify support.